Doctor of Philosophy

 The Doctor of Philosophy (PhD) is an ungraded degree awarded for research that demonstrates that the candidate has the capacity to conduct research independently, and form a distinct contribution to the knowledge of the subject and to afford evidence of coherence and originality shown either by the discovery of new facts or by the exercise of independent critical power.
 The candidate's program of study will be supervised by at least two supervisors.

 The degree requires that a thesis with a maximum length of 75,000 to 100,000 words (depending on the Department) be submitted for a written assessment by three examiners external to the University.
-Before submitting a PhD thesis, all candidates must have followed an approved program of study and research within the University for a period determined by the Higher Degree Research Committee (normally not less than two years).
+Before submitting a PhD thesis, all candidates must have followed an approved program of study and research within the University for a period defined by the Higher Degree Research Rules (normally not less than two years).

 A candidate's program of study must be supervised by an eligible Macquarie academic staff member, and will normally be carried out within the University.
 There is, however, provision for a candidate to be permitted to carry out much of the program outside the University with Faculty approval.